filecoin-project/specs/client-data.md

 ## Transfer Encoding

 Transfer Encoding may be computed in a variety of ways, as long as it is supported by both the client and miner involved.
-Here, we document the `default` transfer encoding.
+Here, we document the `unixfsv1` transfer encoding.

-### `default`
+### `unixfsv1`

 The default transfer encoding is Unixfsv1 with the following parameters: